mrjgreen/blog/content/post/ofs-documentation.md

 In my opinion this is probably the most important thing to capture in writing.
 Lots of organisations have "unspoken" policies and best practices, but without a clear document to reference, these practices are likely to mutate and meander over time.
-Trying new techniques and developing ideas is an absolute necessity to keep ahead of competition, but too much unchecked variation can cause serious problems *ETC*
+Trying new techniques and developing ideas is an absolute necessity to keep ahead of competition, but too much unchecked variation can cause serious problems.

 ##### Meeting Agendas, Notes and Action Points

+Writing down topics for discussion ahead of meetings can avoid those awful meandering sessions where the point of the meeting is lost.
+Formalising action points is a great way to ensure the time spent in meetings isn't wasted.

 ##### Incident Reports